 “Even if you’re in bed for ten hours, you may not be able to reach all the stages of sleep if you’re constantly jolted awake.
 You may awaken feeling as if you haven’t slept at all.
 And if you don’t reach all the stages of sleep, you’ll be prone to more viral infections, mood shifts, and emotional stress.”
 (Sheila Gregoire, from the Marriage Partnership article “When Sleeping Together Drives You Apart”)

 We know of another wife who said that her husband finally found a solution that helped.
-He wears the nasal strips on his nose at night and they seem to help stop his snoring most nights.
-One brand is called “Breathe Right” but we’re sure there are others.
+He wears nasal strips on his nose at night.
+And thankfully, they seem to help stop his snoring!
+One brand is called “Breathe Right.”
+But we’re sure there are others.

-My husband has tried those, and sometimes they work but other times they don’t.
-Steve doesn’t snore every night, but when he does, it makes for a long night for me.
-Actually, that’s for him as well, because he doesn’t seem to sleep as soundly on those nights.
+My husband has tried those.
+And sometimes they work; but other times they don’t.
+Steve doesn’t snore every night.
+But when he does, it makes for a long night for me.
+Actually, it is for him as well.
+That’s because he doesn’t sleep as soundly on those nights.
 I’ve found that often by just nudging him to change sleeping positions, it often works to stop his snoring.

-I used to get quite angry about it, when he would snore.
+I used to get quite angry about it when he would snore.
 Sleep-deprivation and a bad attitude can do that sometimes.
-But then the Lord spoke to my heart and helped me to see that he wasn’t doing that on purpose and by being mean towards him over this problem, I wasn’t helping things at all.
-I was just causing more of a division between us and I also was being disrespectful.
+But then the Lord helped me to see that he wasn’t doing that on purpose.
+So by being mean towards him over this problem, I wasn’t helping things at all.
+I was just causing division between us.
+Plus, I was being disrespectful and unkind.
+That is just not acceptable.
+And it sure isn’t what God wants me to do!

-I’ve learned to be much kinder in how I nudge him —rather than elbowing him.
-I’ve also used those times to pray for him and for others —making the most of those times, “redeeming the time” as it will.
+Through time I’ve learned to be much kinder in how I nudge him.
+I am no longer elbowing him.
+I gently nudge him.
+And when that doesn’t work, I’ve used those times to pray for him and for others.
+The Lord impressed upon me to make the most of those times, “redeeming the time.”
+So that’s what I do!

-My husband feels quite bad when his snoring causes problems for me.
-I have to say that his expressing sympathy helps in some ways.
+I have to say that my husband feels terrible when his snoring causes problems for me.
+But I also have to say that his expressing sympathy helps in some ways.
+Saying “I’m sorry” goes a long way.
+It doesn’t solve everything, but it does help.

-Because Steve is an insulin-dependent Diabetic, he often has insulin reactions in the middle of the night, and I am needed to help him get through them.
+Because Steve is an insulin-dependent Diabetic, he often has insulin reactions in the middle of the night.
+Sometimes he needs me to help him get through them.
 So, if for no other reason, my husband needs me to sleep by his side.
-As his partner, some sleepless nights, is a small price to pay for his better health.
-I’d much rather suffer from less sleep than have him go through a severe insulin reaction.
+His doctor let me know that this is a life/death situation.
+He needs me to be there, “just in case.”
+So, as his partner, some sleepless nights is a small price to pay for his better health.
+I’d much rather suffer from less sleep than have him go through a severe insulin reaction (or worse).

 I know of many widows who would love to have a few sleepless nights in exchange for having their husbands by their side in their beds.
 I never want to take my husband for granted that he will always be here.
 But still, how do you live with this problem?

 Truly, I’m not sure.
 I know that God is working within me and my husband through this problem to take it one night at a time.
-He may do the same for you —with or without your snoring spouse’s help.
+Talk to Him and He will give you wisdom, as well.

-Marriage is a vehicle God uses to help us to live as Christ —in self-giving, sacrificial ways, for the betterment of all so we reveal and reflect the heart of Christ in our everyday lives.
-May He guide you in this mission.
+Marriage is a vehicle God uses to help us to live as Christ.
+We are to live in self-giving, sacrificial ways, for the betterment of all.
+Through this vehicle we reveal and reflect the heart of Christ in our everyday lives.

-In learning how to deal with the “sleep” issue you are facing in your marriage, I encourage you to glean from the following articles, the information the Lord brings to your attention.
+In learning how to deal with the “sleep” issue you are facing in your marriage, I encourage you to glean from the following articles.
+Look to see if any of the info mentioned can help you.
+This is not a “one-size-fits-all” issue.
+So don’t treat it as such.
+Pray, ask for wisdom, and use what you believe will help in your situation.

-First, there’s an article, written by Jayna Richardson, that gives insight into this subject that I hope will help in some way:
+First, here’s a snoring article, written by Jayna Richardson, that gives great insight into this subject:

 — ALSO —

-If you need additional solutions to the problem you are facing in sleeping with a snoring spouse, the following link has a few additional suggestions you might find helpful:
+With that said, the following link has a few additional suggestions you also might find helpful:

 Sheila Wray Gregoire also wrote some insights on this sleeping issue, which sometimes causes spouses to sleep in separate bedrooms.
 The first is posted on her web site within a blog she terms as “Wifey Wednesday,” which can give insights to husbands on this matter, as well, and the second is a regular blog.
 I really appreciate what she wrote and hope you will too.
 Here’s the question she addresses, and another related subject: